kchxng/csl-nodejs-workshop1/README.md

 npm run prod
 ```

 5. Due to, time is limited.
-Thus, I could not implement as success as you mentioned
+Thus, I could not implement success as you mentioned

 ```bash
 Thank you !!!